-To claim the relief the company’s main activities must be trading, so this would generally rule out residential buy-to-let property companies.
+To claim the relief the company’s main activities must be trading, so this would rule out residential buy-to-let property or other investment companies.

-In some cases the donor may not want to holdover the capital gain if the gain is eligible for Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief) at the reduced tax rate of 10%.
-Claiming this relief would uplift the base cost of the donee to the open market value but it would then be necessary to value the shares.
+In some cases, the donor may not want to holdover the capital gain if the gain is eligible for Business Asset Disposal Relief (previously known as Entrepreneurs’ Relief) at the reduced tax rate of 14% (increasing to 18% in April 2026).
+Claiming this relief (and paying the tax) would uplift the base cost of the donee to the open market value but it would then be necessary to value the shares.
 This is often a red flag to HMRC to open an enquiry and challenge the valuation.

 Another potential issue on gifting shares to an employee is the risk HMRC may treat the value of the shares as earnings under the Employment Related Securities rules.
 There is however an exemption available for family and personal relationships when this is in the normal course of a domestic or personal relationship.